 The Library is closed for visitors on every last working day of the month from 8:00 to 12:00 (except in April, May, October and November).
 On these days, it provides services after 12:00, as the first part of the day is devoted to the revision of stacks and computers.

-The copies of the publications should be brought to the Research Information Services (Central Library, Gedimino Street 50, Room 123).
+The copies of the publications should be brought to the Research Information Services (Social Sciences and Humanities Library, Gedimino Street 50, Room 123).
 If you have questions about uploading your publications, please contact Rita Jašmontienė at email@example.com or Edita Ražanskaitė at firstname.lastname@example.org.

-The self-service multifunctional photocopiers are in the Reading Room of the Central Library and in the Reading Rooms of every Faculty.
+The self-service multifunctional photocopiers are in the Library.
 The price is 0.04 EUR per A4 page for photocopying or printing and 0.02 EUR for scanning.

-The premises of the Central Library (Gedimino Street 50) and the Library of Faculty of Informatics (Studentų Street 50) are adapted for the people with movement disabilities.
+The premises of the Libraries are adapted for the people with movement disabilities.

 The adjustable tables and chairs for the readers with movement disabilities are located at every Library of Kaunas University of Technology.
 In addition, the specialised computer mice and keyboards for the readers with kinetic disabilities can be found at every Library.